kunzjacq/Additive_DFTs/README.md

 Cantor bases are available for field sizes above 2<sup>64</sup> thanks to the optional use of `Boost::multiprecision` which implements large integers.
 With this library, the cantor basis test program tests the construction in finite fields of size up to 2^{2048}.
 In theory, truncated Wang-Zhu-Cantor DFT could work in such large fields, however it is not tested and does not work due to overflows in the handling of loop indexes, which are all of type uint64_t.
 There is probably little interest to use these field sizes for truncated DFTs; full DFTs are of course totally unrealistic in these cases.

 ## Build instructions
-A compiled version of gf2x for the target platform must be placed in `lib/` (for linux) or `lib_mingw/` (for windows).
+Test programs can be built for 64-bit Linux or Windows.
 For windows, MinGW gcc usage is assumed, for instance with the version that comes with MSYS2.
 Cmake is needed.
 The usual cmake build process applies (in a build directory separate from the source dir $SOURCE_DIR):

     cmake $SOURCE_DIR
     make